mmistakes/made-mistakes-jekyll/_source/_posts/articles/2008-04-06-using-rasterbator.md

 ## The Process of Rasterbating

 Took some quick measurements of the wall's dimensions and uploaded the image to the [Rasterbator](http://arje.net/rasterbator").
 Got things cropped how I liked and outputted the 120 page <abbr title="portable document format">PDF</abbr> file.
 The next 3 hours I spent trimming the white borders off of each page since my printer doesn't print to the edge.
-I think next time I do one of these I'm going to leave the borders... cutting these pages consistently was pretty hard.
+I think next time I do one of these I'm going to leave the borders… cutting these pages consistently was pretty hard.
 I tried using a trimmer with a rotary blade but the pages slide some regardless of the clamp thing.
 Oh well.

 ## Time Lapse Video